How to embed a Google Form in an email

 Here’s how to embed a Google Form in an email:

-1. From your Gmail, open Google Drive.
-While you can use another email platform to send your Google Form, it would have to be in the form of a link.
-You can only directly embed a Google Form in an email using a Gmail account.
+1. From your Gmail, open Google Drive by clicking on the grid of dots in the upper right.
+(While you can use another email platform to send a link to your Google Form, you can only directly embed a Google Form in an email using a Gmail account.)

-3. Hover over Google Forms from the dropdown.
+1. Hover over the arrow next to Google Forms in the dropdown.
 You’ll see three options: Blank form, Blank quiz, or From a template.

-6. Once you’re satisfied with the form, click Send in the upper right corner.
+1. Once you’ve customized the form, click Send in the upper-right corner.

 Before you send your email, check out the Responses and Settings tabs for even more form customization.
 For example, you can opt to receive email notifications when forms are submitted or edit the confirmation message that lets respondents know their answers were successfully submitted.

-8. Enter the recipient’s email address as well as your subject line and message.
-(This is also where you’ll copy the Google Form link if you use a different email provider or if you’d like to share your form on social media.)
+1. Enter the recipient’s email address as well as the email subject line and message.
+(You can also copy the Google Form link here by clicking on the link icon if you want to use a different email provider or share your form on social media.)

 Congratulations!
 You now know how to embed a Google Form in an email.